 FIND A LOCATION NEAR YOU

 Get2College also supports high school counselors and school leadership around the state in several ways.
 We present college planning workshops in high schools for students and parents.
-In partnership with community colleges, we host FAFSA Completion Days in more than 275 high schools, offering one-on-one assistance to complete the federal (FAFSA) and Mississippi financial aid applications.
+In partnership with community colleges, we host FAFSA Completion Days in more than 150 public high schools, offering one-on-one assistance to complete the federal (FAFSA) and Mississippi financial aid applications.
+In 2018, Get2College or our partners hosted 225 FAFSA days.
 We also provide professional development on college admission and financial aid.

 We aspire to debunk the myths and misconceptions that students, state leadership and parents may have about college.
 The biggest of these myths is, Not everyone needs to go college.